eventcore/profile-data-center/api-documentation/event/getbyid.md

 # Get Event by ID

-Get a Event by ID value.
+Get an Event by ID value.

 ## Overview